AdobeXD/plugin-samples/distribution/options.md

 > - Outlook fails silently; the message disappears into the void, without being delivered to the recipient.
 > - Gmail notifies the sender that the message will be blocked.
 >
-> If you also have the same listing in the Plugin Manager, make sure the `id` and `name` fields in the manifest match the same fields in the Plugin Manager listing.
+> If you also have the same listing in the Plugin Manager, make sure the `name` field in the manifest matches the same field in the Plugin Manager listing.
+If there is a discrepancy, the name in the Plugin Manager will be used.

 ## Next steps